fluid-dev/hexo-theme-fluid/.github/ISSUE_TEMPLATE/bug_report.md

 #### Make sure
 - [ ] Upgrade the latest [release](https://github.com/fluid-dev/hexo-theme-fluid/releases).
-- [ ] Browser does not belong to IE and other old browsers
 - [ ] It can be replicated through `hexo clean && hexo s` and cleared browser cache in the localhost.
 - [ ] Not affected by other Hexo plugins